Leyland Leopard: Operators

 In Scotland, many were bought by subsidiaries of the Scottish Bus Group and were mostly bodied by Alexander with the Y type body, as both buses and coaches.
-The Irish company CIÉ also bought a substantial fleet, mainly with bodywork built in its own workshops, as did its Northern Irish counterpart the UTA and its successor Ulsterbus, which bought the Alexander (Belfast) X type body.
+The Irish company CIÉ also bought a substantial fleet, mainly with bodywork built in its own workshops, as did its Northern Irish counterpart the UTA and its successor Ulsterbus, which bought bodies manufactured by Alexander (Belfast).
 The Leopard was extremely common on Northern Irish roads for over 40 years, with the first one arriving in 1965 and the last one in 1984.
 During this period a total of 1,500 Leopards were built.
-During the 30 years of The Troubles in Northern Ireland, a total of 228 Leopards were stolen from their depots and maliciously destroyed in public streets.
-In 2006, all Leopards were withdrawn from public service, with some even clocking up an incredible 28 years of service.
+Throughout the 30 years of The Troubles in Northern Ireland, a total of 228 Leopards were stolen from their depots and maliciously destroyed in public streets.
+In 2006, all Leopards were withdrawn from public service, with some having clocked up 28 years of service.
 In the 1980s, Ulsterbus shortened a few of its Leopards for use as towbuses.

 Leyland Leopards also saw use with the British Military, and were exported to many other countries.
 Although the vast majority were used as buses or coaches, a few were bodied as pantechnicons, and at least one as a car transporter.
 The Leopard was popular with National Express operators.

 Exports

+Australia

 The Leopard was also popular with Australian operators.
 The Public Transport Commission purchased 745 for use in Sydney and Newcastle between 1967 and 1976 giving it the world's largest Leopard fleet.

 Long standing Leopards purchasers into the 1980s included North & Western Bus Lines, Punchbowl Bus Company and Ventura Bus Lines.
 In the early 1990s, a number of Leopards were rebodied.
 This was to take advantage of a loophole that allowed rebodied buses in New South Wales to be classified as new buses for fleet average purposes, the loophole was later closed and the practice ceased.

+New Zealand

+Leyland Leopards were popular with several municipal operators in the 1970s and 80s.
+These included: